 Pretty sure those two games kept us entertained right up until kickoff.
 Once the football games were actually on, we all played game day bingo using the free printable bingo cards I created and covered the spaces up with extra Goldfish crackers.
 And the guys snacked on Goldfish crackers and round two of concession stand snacks.

 Does your family watch the big game together?
-What are your favorite football party ideas?
+What are your favorite Super Bowl party ideas?